Humboldt County, California: Rivers

 The smaller rivers include Redwood Creek, significant due to amount of its flow; the Van Duzen; the Eel River syncline group composed of the South Fork, the North Fork, and the Salt River; the Mattole, Salmon, Elk, Bear, and Little rivers.

 Seismic activity

-Historically, Humboldt County and the entire far north coast have had many earthquakes over 6.0 magnitude.
+Historically, Humboldt County and the entire far north coast of California have had many earthquakes over 6.0 magnitude.
+The Mendocino fracture zone is in the area.

 The 1992 Cape Mendocino earthquakes were a series of three major earthquakes that occurred off the coast of Cape Mendocino, California on April 25 and 26, 1992, the largest being a 7.2.
 Ninety-five people were injured and property in the county sustained considerable damage.

 In 2010, a 6.5 magnitude earthquake struck offshore, 33 mi west of Eureka, resulting in only minor injuries and some structural damage to houses and utilities, and no fatalities reported.